welcome to the pilot room

 Then Covid hit.
 We were knocked on our arses like everyone else in the hospitality industry, looking around for guidance on how to move forward but consistently turning inward for a source of direction, kegs became harder to come by as breweries turned to packaged stock to keep them going during lockdown, it was an opportune time to convert plans into a reality.
 Lockdown gave us the time to step back, assess everything with a fresh perspective and generate a plan to move the pilot system into the bar.

 Quite simply, there is a pilot brewing system in the back room of the bar.
-After throwing names and ideas around since we opened in late 2017, and true to style with how we operate – we decided to keep it simple.
+After throwing names and ideas around since we opened, and true to style with how we operate – we decided to keep it simple.
 Pilot Room was born.

 That’s easy – we brew beer that we, and the community that surrounds the bar want to drink.
 Don’t expect crisp, dry lagers.
 That’s not our style.
 And, to be honest, it’s the style of beer that moves the slowest through our taps.
 Think sessionable pales, big, hoppy IPAs, pastry stouts, fruited sours and sometimes pure experimentation simply for the joy of it.